-Candidates for the MAET Courses
+Applicants for the MAET Courses

-The Education Committee looks for:
+The MAET Education Committee look for:

 - Applicants who are self-motivated and committed to learning.